 Instead of buying Herbamare or another type of Seasoned Salt, I make my own.
-Even if I didn’t grow my own herbs and dry my herbs, it would still be more frugal for me to make my own version at home as most of the ingredients are commonly found in the spice cupboard.
+Even if I didn't grow my own herbs and dry my herbs, it would still be more frugal for me to make my own seasoned salt recipe at home as most of the ingredients are commonly found in the spice cupboard.
 The great thing about making your own spice mixes is that you have complete control over the ingredients.
 Herbamare is made with quality organic vegetables and herbs, but it is also very expensive.
-The less expensive Seasoned Salts at the grocery store often contain ingredients that I don’t want in my food.
+The less expensive Seasoned Salts at the grocery store often contain ingredients that I don't want in my food.
 So I balance my food

 obsessions preferences with my grocery budget by making my own Seasoned Salt.